Zamiell/jud6s/README.md

 ### Misc.
 Fixes

-* Depths: #416 - The room was made symmetrical.
+* Caves: #416 - The room was made symmetrical.
+* Basement & Cellar: #811 - The Pooters were moved away from the rocks so that they are less likely to get stuck.

 <br />